Eric Barone: Other projects (2008–present)

-In 2008, Barone released his first game, known as 17CF Quest, which was also a promotion for the music group 17 Colorful Feathers.
-The game's main character is found as a piece of furniture in Stardew Valley.

-In 2011, Barone created a comic book series called Wumbus World.
+In 2008, Barone released his first game, 17CF Quest, a promotional tie-in for the music group 17 Colorful Feathers; its main character later appeared as a piece of furniture in Stardew Valley.
+In 2011, he created a comic strip series, Wumbus World.

-In 2014, Barone took a month long break during the development of Stardew Valley.
-During this break, Barone used his time to piece together a small mobile game to release on Android.
-The game was titled Air Pear and was released on March 6, 2014.
-In the game, players would need to guide a purple pear on a hoverboard between obstacles and compete for a high score.
+In 2014, Barone took a month-long break from Stardew Valley to assemble a small mobile game for Android.
+Titled Air Pear, it was released on March 6, 2014; players guide a purple pear on a hoverboard between obstacles while competing for a high score.